 Training after lockdown will be… interesting.
 When the lockdown ends and the gyms re-open, there’ll be a rush back like never before.
-The gyms won’t be busy… they’ll be January rush ON SPEED busy.
+The gyms near me won’t be busy… they’ll be January rush ON SPEED busy.
 Safety concerns will go out of the window, because the bro’s will be eager to get back to the gym to reverse the deflation of their hard-earned muscle.
 There’ll be gym selfies galore.

 This isn’t a bad thing at all by the way – the fitness industry (like a lot of others) has been kicked in the nuts by the lockdown.
 Unlike lots of other businesses however, there isn’t really a way for most gyms to legitimately generate an income in a lockdown.
 A few smaller studios have managed to do online classes, but it’s pretty difficult for a 1000+ member place to do that.
 They need our support.